-(A) On September 7, 2010, we entered into a redemption agreements (the "Redemption Agreement") Laura Gladstone, a Managing Director of the Adviser and the daughter of Mr. Gladstone, in connection with the maturity of secured promissory notes executed by Ms. Gladstone on July 13, 2006, in the principal amount of \$0.3 million (the "Note").
+(A) On September 7, 2010, we entered into a redemption agreements (the "Redemption Agreement") with Laura Gladstone, a Managing Director of the Adviser and the daughter of Mr. Gladstone, in connection with the maturity of secured promissory notes executed by Ms. Gladstone on July 13, 2006, in the principal amount of \$0.3 million (the "Note").
 Ms. Gladstone originally executed the Notes to facilitate her payment of the exercise price of certain stock options (the "Options") to acquire shares of our common stock.
-Concurrently with the execution of the Note, we, together with Ms. Gladstone entered into a stock pledge agreements (the "Pledge Agreement"), pursuant to which Ms. Gladstone granted to us a first priority security interest in the Pledged Collateral (as defined in the respective Pledge Agreements), which included 18,334 shares of our common stock that Ms. Gladstone acquired pursuant to the exercise of the Options (collectively, the "Pledged Shares").
-The Redemption Agreements provide that, pursuant to the terms and conditions thereof, we will automatically accept and retire the Pledged Shares in partial or full satisfaction, as applicable, of Ms. Gladstone's obligations to us under the Notes at such time, if ever, that the trading price of our common stock reaches \$15 per share.
+Concurrently with the execution of the Note, we, together with Ms. Gladstone entered into a stock pledge agreement (the "Pledge Agreement"), pursuant to which Ms. Gladstone granted to us a first priority security interest in the Pledged Collateral (as defined in the respective Pledge Agreements), which included 18,334 shares of our common stock that Ms. Gladstone acquired pursuant to the exercise of the Options (collectively, the "Pledged Shares").
+The Redemption Agreement provides that, pursuant to the terms and conditions thereof, we will automatically accept and retire the Pledged Shares \$15 per share.
 In entering into the Redemption Agreement, we reserved all of our existing rights under the Note and the Pledge Agreement, including, but not limited to, the ability to foreclose on the Pledged Collateral at any time.
-During the year ended September 30, 2013, Ms. Gladstone paid down \$0.1 million of the principal of her Note, leaving a principal balance of \$0.2 million outstanding as of December 31 and September 30, 2013.
+During the year ended September 30, 2013, Ms. Gladstone paid down \$0.1 million of the principal of her Note, leaving a principal balance of \$0.2 million outstanding as of March 31, 2014 and September 30, 2013.
 In connection with Ms. Gladstone's pay downs of principal, we have not released any of our first priority security interests on her Pledged Shares.

 In accordance with ASC 505, "Equity," receivables from employees for the issuance of capital stock to employees prior to the receipt of cash payment should be reflected in the balance sheet as a reduction to stockholders' equity.
-Therefore, our recourse note totaling, in aggregate, \$0.2 million as of December 31, 2013 was recorded as a note receivable from employee and is included in the net assets section of our accompanying Condensed Consolidated Statements of Assets and Liabilities.
-As of December 31, 2013, we determined that this note was still recourse.
+Therefore, our remaining recourse note totaling, in aggregate, \$0.2 million as of March 31, 2014 was recorded as a note receivable from employee and is included in the net assets section of our accompanying Condensed Consolidated Statements of Assets and Liabilities.
+As of March 31, 2014, we determined that this note was still recourse.